A complete list of memory card speeds and their in-camera performance as well as some great recommendations and a video record time chart.

 Minimum Requirements: U3

-The Sony A7rIV still only outputs 100Mbps 4k video which translates to about 12.5MB/s.
+The Sony A7rIV still only outputs 100Mbps 4 K video, which is about 12.5MB/s.
 Because of this low bitrate, you don’t need fast cards for video.

-If video is your focus, stick with the slower UHS-II cards like the Sony M cards, Sony E cards or Prograde v60 cards.
-You will gain nothing by buying the fastest SD memory cards if you’re just using the camera for video.
+If video is your focus, stick with the slower UHS-II cards like the Sony M cards, Sony E cards, or Prograde v60 cards.
+If you’re just using the camera for video, buying the fastest SD memory cards will not benefit you.

-All the modern U3 memory cards that I have been testing have been working great for 4k video so all you really need to look for is that rating or better.
-So any U3, v30, v60, v90 card will work great.
+All the modern U3 memory cards that I have been testing have been working great for 4 K video, so all you need to look for is that rating or better.
+So any U3, V30, V60, or V90 card will work great.

 The other rating you need to look at is SDXC or SDHC.

-SDXC – This allows the cards to be formatted with a 64-bit file system so that you can have large video clips.
+SDXC—This allows the cards to be formatted with a 64-bit file system, which allows for large video clips.

-SDHC – With SDHC memory cards the camera will format them to 32-bit, this means video files will be broken up into 4GB chunks.
+SDHC—With SDHC memory cards, the camera will format them to 32-bit, meaning video files will be broken into 4GB chunks.

 What Size Memory Card Do You Need?